Kgaogelo Sekgota

 Kgaogelo Rathete Sekgota (born 22 June 1997), nicknamed Kigi, is a South African soccer player who plays as a winger.

 Former Kaizer Chiefs player enters a rehab alongside former Mamelodi Sundowns player Chabangu and other player.

 Club career

 Sekgota is a youth product of the academy of Polokwane United, having joined in 2012.
 Sekgota began his senior career with the Lithuanian club Stumbras in 2017, and moved to Vitória in January 2019.
 Sekgota made his professional debut for Vitória in a 2-0 Primeira Liga loss to FC Porto on 16 February 2019.

 Sekgota returned to South Africa and joined Bidvest Wits on 17 January 2020.
 He was announced as new Kaizer Chiefs player following the upliftment of the team transfer ban on 9 July 2021.

 Kaizer Chiefs confirmed the release on Kgaogelo on 1 August 2023 to Stellenbosch FC.

+Kgauhelo Sekgota has joined the betway Premiership team Siwelele F.C.

 International

 He made his South Africa national football team debut on 4 June 2019, in a 2019 COSAFA Cup plate semi-final against Uganda, as a 73rd-minute substitute for Kamohelo Mahlatsi.